jon-harper/OmniBox/docs/index.md

 OmniBox takes some time to print in its entirety.
 This makes incompatibility between versions painful; upgrading one printed part should not require others to be reprinted.

-The printed components of OmniBox are "stable" in how they connect with other printed parts.
-This means that if you choose to print a newer version of a Core part, no panels or trays will need to be reprinted to fit.
-I've also called this "API Stability", to borrow a term from software development.
+The printed components of OmniBox are "stable" or "frozen" in how they connect with other printed parts.
+This means that if you choose to print a newer version of a Core part, no panels or trays will need to be reprinted.

 With version 0.9.8: